theangryangel/logstash-output-jdbc/.github/ISSUE_TEMPLATE.md

 <!--

+Please remember:
+ - I have not used every database engine in the world
-Please remember that I have not got access to, nor tested, every JDBC driver available.
-Nor do I have experience with every database engine.
+ - I have not got access to every database engine in the world
+ - Any support I provide is done in my own personal time which is limited
-Help me to help you, by giving me as much information as possible, and understand that I won't necessarily have the answers immediately.
+ - Understand that I won't always have the answer immediately

+Please provide as much information as possible.

 -->

 <!--- Provide a general summary of the issue in the Title above -->